If you want an easy piece of gym equipment to use, cable machines are a good place to start.

 - Attach a single grip handle to an elbow-high cable pulley.

 - Step back and get into a staggered stance, knees slightly bent.
-Your arm should be out straight and your waist is rotated towards the cable.

 12. Bent Over One Arm Cable Pull

-If you’re looking for a way to get more creative with your cable back workout, why not try a bent-over one-arm cable pull?
+If youโre looking for a way to get more creative with your cable back workout, why not try a bent-over one-arm cable pull?

-It is an isolation exercise that builds muscle and strength in the latissimus dorsi (back) muscles of the back.
+It is an isolation exercise that builds muscle and strength in the latissimus dorsi muscles of the back.
 It also targets the lower back and core muscles.

 How To Do

 - Flex your hips and knees until your torso is horizontal.
-Your arm and shoulder should be stretching forward.

 - Keeping your elbow close to your body, exhale as you pull the stirrup to the side of your chest.

-- Hold for a count of two and squeeze your back muscles.
-Inhale as you reverse the motion and return the stirrup to the starting position, with your arm and shoulder stretching forward.
+- Inhale as you reverse the motion and return the stirrup to the starting position, with your arm and shoulder stretching forward.

-- Repeat for the ideal number of reps to complete the set.
-Now, switch arms to complete the exercise on your right side and then alternate between arms for sets.
+- Now, switch arms to complete the exercise on your right side, and then alternate between arms for sets.

 13. Cable Upright Row